Police (Criminal) Record Check

 The term Criminal Background Check refers to both the term Police or Criminal Record Check.

-All school board employees and service providers, including volunteers and individuals in student or intern placements, in Ontario must submit an acceptable Criminal Background Check as a condition of employment or prior to the commencement of any duties, in accordance with Ontario Regulation 521/01 of the Education Act.
+All school board employees and service providers, including volunteers and individuals in student or intern placements, in Ontario must submit an acceptable Criminal (or Police) Record Check as a condition of employment or prior to the commencement of any duties, in accordance with Ontario Regulation 521/01 of the Education Act.

-The Waterloo Catholic District School Board will make conditional offers of employment to newly hired individuals pending the receipt of an acceptable Police (Criminal) Record Check.
+The Waterloo Catholic District School Board will make conditional offers of employment to newly hired individuals pending the receipt of an acceptable Criminal (or Police) Record Check.

 All new employees will be required to provide the required Police (Criminal) Record Check at their own expense.